iu-dms/ayaniR/README.md

 # Missingness
 ## 1. R Script (REDCapMissingSyntax.R)
   * This script generates a file that contains the REDCap syntax for calculated fields that count the number of missing items per form, accounting for branching logic.
-The script file <i>REDCapMissingSyntax.R</i> contains code that define a function name **misscounter**, with the following 4 arguments:
+The script file <i>REDCapMissingSyntax.R</i> contains code that defines a function named **misscounter**, with the following 4 arguments:
     * dictionaryfile: the data dictionary CSV file for the REDCap project
     * outpath: the filepath where you would like the syntax file to be written
     * ignoreform: vector of forms to be ignored